 2) Use two solid anchor points.

 Never use anchors where you are unsure of their strength.
 Do not use light poles, small trees, etc. If using trees, ensure the diameter of the trunk is at least 30cm thick.
+Be mindful of the tree you choose.
+Avoid delicate trees such as Banksia trees or paper bark trees.

 3) Build your "static anchor"